Pratikshinde55/Jenkins-Setup-onAWS/README.md

 # Jenkins-Setup-onAWS
-On the top AWS Cloud EC2 Instance i Download and access Jenkins by WebUI
+On the top of AWS Cloud EC2 Instance I Download and access Jenkins by WebUI

  - How to install jenkis :